dfinity/ICRC/ICRCs/ICRC-7/ICRC-7.md

 An approval that has been created, has not expired (i.e., the `expires_at` field is a date in the future), has not been revoked, and has not been replaced with a new approval is *active*, i.e., can allow the approved party to initiate a transfer.

 In accordance with ICRC-2, multiple approvals can exist for the same `token_id` but different `spender`s (the `from_subaccount` field must be the same and equal to the subaccount the token is held on).
-For the same token, spender, and subaccount triple a new approval shall always overwrite the old one as explained above.
+For the same token, spender, and subaccount triple a new approval shall always replace the old one as explained above.
 The ledger should limit the number of approvals that can be active per token to constrain unlimited growth of ledger memory.
 Such limit is exposed as ledger metadata through the metadata attribute `icrc7:max_approvals_per_token_or_collection`.
 The number of non-active approvals is not limited.

 An ICRC-7 ledger implementation does not need to keep track of expired approvals in its memory.
 This is important to help constrain unlimited growth of ledger memory over time.
 All historic approvals are contained in the block history the ledger creates.